Are you interested in becoming a graphic designer? If so, you have come to the right place.

 Graphic design is the art and practice of using textual and visual content to plan and project ideas and experiences.
-In a nutshell, graphic designers use a range of multimedia tools to produce eye-catching visuals that define the world around us.
+In a nutshell, graphic designers use various multimedia tools to produce eye-catching visuals that define the world around us.

 Besides having an artistic side and exceptional computer skills, designers also possess a keen sense of observation, an eye for detail, and an appreciation for all things beautiful.
-All in all, graphic designing is one of the most fulfilling careers that you can choose to pursue.
+All in all, graphic designing is one of the most fulfilling careers you can pursue.

 Graphic designers produce visual concepts and convey their insightful ideas in brochures, advertisements, and other marketing communication materials, such as newspapers, magazines, websites, and books.

 The majority of graphic designers work full-time to comply with deadlines.
-Sometimes, clients may want to have meetings on the weekend or in the evenings, so self-employed graphic designers must be ready to work flexible hours.
+Sometimes, clients may want weekend or evening meetings, so self-employed graphic designers must be ready to work flexible hours.
 In this industry, client satisfaction and customer service are critical to success.

 2. Major Duties and Tasks of a Graphic Designer